FatemehTarashi/awesome-tda/README.md

 [Python Mapper](http://danifold.net/mapper/introduction.html) - Python Mapper is a realization of this toolchain, written by Daniel Müllner and Aravindakshan Babu.
 It is open source software and is released under the GNU GPLv3 license.
 There is also a company, Ayasdi, which was founded by Gurjeet Singh, Gunnar Carlsson and Harlan Sexton and whose main product, the [Ayasdi Iris software](https://www.ayasdi.com/solutions/clinical-variation-management/), has the Mapper algorithm at its core.
 Ayasdi also issues academic trial licenses.

+#### qsv
+[qsv](https://github.com/RottenFruits/qsv) - This application is data structure visualizer by topological data analysis method.
+This softwear is using [kepler-mapper](https://github.com/FatemehTarashi/awesome-TDA#keplermapper).

 #### Scikit-TDA
 [Scikit-TDA](https://scikit-tda.org/) - Scikit-TDA is a home for compatible TDA Python libraries intended for non-topologists.
 This project aims to provide a curated library of TDA Python tools that are widely usable and easily approachable.
 It is structured so that each package can stand alone or be used as part of the scikit-tda bundle.